What is link building in seo?

 I’ve learned to live without it, after a few years of abusing it a little.
 I still think the place for your articles should be on your own blog, on the whole, to attract traffic and links, and to build your own reputation as an authority.

-If I were sending out a press release to a third party and relying on them to publish it (which I don’t but hey!)
-I’d ensure my web address is in it!
+Example: If I were sending out a press release to a third party and relying on them to publish it (which I don’t but hey!)
+I’d previously ensure my web address was in it.
 I’d ensure my website address was written in the correct manner ie http://www.hobo-web.co.uk (with the http:// because on some sites they’ll automatically make this a link.)

 Links with optimized anchor text in articles or press releases distributed on other sites.

-Google published a pretty comprehensive video on advertorials, too:
+Google published a pretty comprehensive video on advertorials, too (above).

 Is traditional linkbuilding dead?
-Are tweets the new links?
+Are tweets or Facebook likes the new links?

 While I don’t think I see much of evidence of tweets having a massive impact (compared to traditional html links) in Google’s competitive SERPS – it is worth considering what search engines SAY they are working towards with regards to social ‘buzz’: